Faqir (clan): History and origin

-The Shahji Faqir of West Bengal
+Shah Faqir of West Bengal

-The Faqir of West Bengal are also known as Sahaji.
-They are said to have acquired the name Sahaji on account of the fact that they were followers of Sher Ali Shahji, a well known Bengali Sufi saint.
-Most Faqir consider the famous Sufi Abdul Qadir Jillani as their mentor, and most Faqir in Bengal thus belong to the Qadriyah Sufi order.
-A smaller number belong to the Chishti, Madariya, Mojadidi, and Naqshbandia. orders Like in other parts of India, the Faqir have evolved from what was originally a community of Sufi mendicants into an endogamous caste grouping.
-They live mainly in the districts of Nadia, Howrah, Murshidabad, Malda, Bankura, Birbhum and Purulia.
+The Faqir of West Bengal are also known as Shahji.
 The majority of the West Bengal Faqir are now cultivators, living in multi-caste villages, in their own quarters known as Faqir paras.
 They cultivate paddy, jute, mustard and tilli seeds.
 A small number are also landless agricultural labourers.
 The Faqir speak Bengali and follow the Sunni sect of Islam.
 But they practice a number of folk beliefs, collectively referred to as faqirmat.
 This involves paying special reverence to a number of Sufi saints.
 A significant number of Faqir are also involved in the production of cooking oil, an activity traditionally associated with the Teli caste in other parts of India.